leam-tech/frappe_graphql/README.md

 }
 ```
 ## Access Field Linked Documents in nested queries
 All Link fields return respective doc.
-Another graphql field with a `__name` suffix can be accessed to get the actual valr
+Add `__name` suffix to the link field name to get the link name.
 ```
 {
     ToDo (limit_page_length: 1) {